A place for stories about chronic illness, disability, mental health, and neurodivergence.

 Jamieson Wolf is a number one best selling author and artist.
 He writes in many different genres.
 He lives in Ottawa Ontario Canada with his husband Michael and their cat Anakin, who they swear has Jedi powers.
 Learn more at www.jamiesonwolf.com.

-Join us on Tuesday, July 18 at 5 p.m.
+Join us on Tuesday, July 18, 2023, at 5 p.m.
 PST/8 p.m.
 EST for a virtual panel about horror and mental health, featuring authors Britney S. Lewis, L. Marie Wood, and Camri Kohler.
-Registration link to come.
+Register at EventBrite.

 On horror and mental health: Britney Lewis, author of The Undead Truth of Us, strongly supports We Need Diverse Books and is an avid follower of #DVpit and #BVM.
 When she isn’t daydreaming about new stories, Britney can be found binge-watching TV shows with her husband and her pup or practicing West Coast Swing.
 She lives in Kansas City.
 L. Marie Wood is an award-winning dark fiction author, screenwriter, and poet .
 She won the Golden Stake Award for her novel The Promise Keeper.
 She is a MICO Award nominated screenwriter and has won Best Horror, Best Action, Best Afrofuturism/Horror/Sci-Fi, and Best Short Screenplay awards in both national and international film festivals.
 Raised by a welder and a Jack Mormon in the small town of Wallsburg, Camri Kohler worked her way to the grid city, Salt Lake.
 Camri earned her BA in English from the University of Utah before completing her MLIS at the University of Illinois.
 Camri is an archivist at PBS and spends her free time with her partner, her dogs, or her tomatoes.
 She is a thirty-year-old mess of unresolved issues which provide inspiration for her writing.

-Join us on Wednesday, August 16 at 5 p.m.
+Join us on Wednesday, August 16, 2023, at 5 p.m.
 PST/8 p.m.
 EST for a virtual panel about writing essays and memoir about chronic conditions, featuring authors Mugabi Byenkya, Teona Studmire, and Paula Kamen.
-Registration link to come.
+Register at EventBrite.